Partnering to Understand Long-Term Trends in Nonprofit Organization Activities and Needs

 QUESTIONS: Contact us at NPSurvey@urban.org if you have questions or concerns about this project.
 You can also contact us if you think you have been harmed by the study or have concerns about your rights in this project.

 Project 2: Nonprofit Organization Research Panel Project Manager

-The Nonprofit Organization Research Panel Project (NORPP) Manager is funded by the National Science Foundation, which has provided grants to American University, George Mason University, Georgia Institute of Technology, and the Urban Institute.
+The Nonprofit Organization Research Panel Project (NORPP) Manager is funded by the National Science Foundation Human Networks and Data Science – Infrastructure Program collaborative award numbers 2024310, 2024307, 2024320, and 2024330to American University, George Mason University, Georgia Institute of Technology, and the Urban Institute.
 This project will create a publicly accessible, internet-based, and collaborative research platform that will lower the costs of collecting and sharing large amounts of high-quality, multiyear data on nonprofits and their impacts.
 This project uses the same confidentiality assurances for nonprofit participants as the National Survey of Nonprofit Trends and Impacts, described above.
 The platform will strengthen research and evaluation, broaden access to data-intensive research, and lead to more scientifically informed decision-making by organizations, policymakers, and funders and improved outcomes for the communities they serve.
 Participants in the project will be able to benchmark their own data against those from other nonprofits over time.

 For more information about the NORPP Manager, please contact Dr. Lewis Faulk at American University.

 While we are developing this data platform, we are making the National Nonprofit Trends and Impacts survey data available through the Urban Institute’s Data Catalog.